Dallinger/Dallinger/docs/source/index.rst

 Dallinger
 ~~~~~~~

-Dallinger performs laboratory automation for the behavioral and social sciences.
+Laboratory automation for the behavioral and social sciences.

 .. toctree::
     :maxdepth: 1